apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/mappings-for-resource-resolution.md

 ### Incoming Mapping

-Incoming mapping entries are matched against the request's *scheme*, *host*, *port* and *uri path*.
+Incoming mapping (aka resolving) entries are matched against the request's *scheme*, *host*, *port* and *uri path*.
 To accomplish this a virtual path is constructed from the request like this `{scheme}/{host}.{port}/{uri_path}`.
 This string is then matched against internal (incoming) mapping entries.
 The longest matching entry string is used and the replacement, that is the redirection property, is applied.
 There might even be multiple replacements for one entry, where the first one retuning an existing resource wins.

 ### Mapping Entry Specification